 You should be able to see the butter marbled throughout the dough.

 Divide the dough into halves.
-If I’m feeling extra picky, I’ll even weigh them out to make sure they’re exactly the same.
+If we’re feeling extra picky, we’ll even weigh them out to make sure they’re exactly the same.

 Wrap each half in plastic wrap.

 You can freeze it for later, or chill it in the fridge for about an hour until you’re ready to roll out your crust.